Mini-MBA: Data-Driven Management Curriculum

 Key Takeaways:

-• The best data-driven companies not only plan for model maintenance but consider it an extremely important part of analytical projects
+- The best data-driven companies plan for model maintenance and consider it an essential part of analytical projects

 Data Governance, Ethics, and Privacy – Day 5, Session I

-As a society, we face an intrinsic challenge due to the explosion of data and ease of accessibility.
-For instance, we protect our medical records even though we recognize society would benefit from aggregate analysis of medical records.
+As a society, we face an inherent challenge due to the explosion of data and ease of accessibility.
+For instance, we protect our medical records even though we recognize that society would benefit from aggregate analysis of medical records.
 In this session, we will understand ethics as applied to data.
 We will develop a framework for analyzing concerns as they relate to data.
-We will also look at specifics laws around data privacy.
-Lastly, we will explore data ownership and the rules around data accessibility and the protection of privacy.
+We will look at specific laws around data privacy.
+Lastly, we will explore data ownership and the rules around data accessibility and privacy protection.

 Key Takeaways:

-• Understand data ownership versus data as a public good; transparency and openness versus privacy and security
+- Understand data ownership versus data as a public good and transparency and openness versus privacy and security.

 Building and Managing a Data-Driven Team – Day 5, Session II

 Starting a data-driven decision strategy in an organization requires a team.
-We will explore the managerial functions of setting group structure and strategy, identifying roles and functions of team members, and ways to recruit, interview, and retain team members.
+We will explore the managerial functions of setting group structure and design, identifying roles and responsibilities of team members, and ways to recruit, interview, and retain team members.
 We will also discuss common hurdles faced daily by managers of data-driven teams.

 Key Takeaways:

-• The role of a data manager is to ensure the group is communicating with each other and to stakeholders
+- The role of a data manager is to ensure that the group communicates with each other and stakeholders.

 Program Overview